BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Storage/Filesystem.md

 #                  File Descriptor

 In this way, a file descriptor is a capability [L84], i.e., an opaque handle that gives you the power to perform certain operations.
 Another way to think of a file descriptor is as a pointer to an object of type file; once you have such an object, you can call other “methods” to access the file, like read() and write() (we’ll see how to do so below).

+#                  Chrash-Consistency

+2 ways:
+* File System Checker aka `fsck` - let inconsistency be and just fix it with `fsck`:
+    * Checks the superblock whether it is corrupted
+    * Checks whether the Bitmap is same as the Inodes.
+If not, it trust the Inodes
+    * Check Inode state
+    * Checks whether Inode link number is correct and fix it if not
+    * Finds whether there is a situation when 2 Inodes points to a same block
+* Journaling aka Write-ahead log - Used by  ext3, ext4, reiserfs, IBM’s JFS, SGI’s XFS, and Windows NTFS